ad-freiburg/elevant/docs/link_benchmark_articles.md

 will create the file `evaluation-results/tagme/tagme.thresh02.kore50.jsonl`.
 The result file contains one article as json object per line.
-Each json object contains benchmark article information such as the article title, text, and ground truth labels, as well as the entity mentions produced by the specified linker.
+Each json object contains benchmark article information such as the article title, text, and ground truth labels, as well as the entity mentions predicted by the specified linker.

 ## Use Existing Linking Results
 If you already have linking results for a certain benchmark that you want to evaluate with ELEVANT, you can use the `link_benchmark_entities.py` script